- Climate Change Impact (Audubon) | +1.5°C - 23% Range Lost | +3.0°C - 35% Range Lost

 |Wyoming||September 1-December 31||9 birds|

 Sharp-tailed grouse tend to rest in open grassy cover where they can easily detect approaching predators (including you and your bird dog).
 That being said, they may also be found near picked grain fields and fruiting shrubs in the fall, especially during the mornings and evenings, their primary foraging times.
 A good dog can help scent the birds and set you up for a shot, but if you are hunting without a dog, try walking a zigzag pattern.
-As with almost any species, hunting earlier in the season will usually mean more relaxed birds and better shot opportunities.
+As with almost any species, hunting earlier in the season will usually mean more relaxed birds and better shot opportunities but make sure you have the right shot size and chokes.
 But if you flush a few sharp-tails out of range, note where they flushed from and keep an eye on where they go.
 If you can quickly sneak up on the flushing point, you might be able to find another bird holding tight.
 If that produces no birds and you still have the energy, follow up on the flushed birds.
 Persistence can sometimes turn a missed shot into a heavier hunting vest.

 All About Birds.
 2018.
 Sharp-tailed Grouse.
 Accessed at: https://www.allaboutbirds.org/guide/Sharp-tailed_Grouse/lifehistory